yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 max-size = 10
 ```

 The `[INDEX FILES]` section is needed to let the front-end node know the file search feature is enabled.
+The `external_es_server = true` is to tell the front-end node not to start the ElasticSearch but to use the ElasticSearch server at the back-end node.

 The `[OFFICE CONVERTER]` section is needed to let the front-end node know the office preview feature is enabled.